ramrom/rams_dot_files/cheatsheets/rust_cheatsheet.md

     - use `move` to transfer ownership, `thread::spawn(move ...)`
 - `thread::sleep(Duration::from_millis(1))` - sleep for 1ms
 ### FUTURES/ASYNC
-- 2016 blog by aaron turon on design async for rust - https://aturon.github.io/blog/2016/09/07/futures-design/
+- 2016 great blog by aaron turon on async design for rust - https://aturon.github.io/blog/2016/09/07/futures-design/
     - struggle to make zero-cost, (no dynamic dispatch) async features
-    - couldnt do "completion-driven" zero-cost, but could do "demand-driven"
+    - couldnt do "completion-driven" zero-cost (no allocations), but could do "readiness-driven"
+    - defines task as a future that is being executed
+    - e.g. socket I/O, register a task to event loops dispatch table to wake task when socket ready and then can be re-polled
+        - task stays "fixed", this apparently requires no allocations to install this callback to the event loop
+    - in this readiness-driven model we get cancellation and backpressure for free
 - run many concurrent tasks on a small number of OS threads
 - `Future` are inert - the make progress only when polled by `await`
     - can create a `Future` in sync code, but can only `await` a `Future` if it's in a `async`(`Future`) function itself